covalon/covalon/README.md

       }
     },
     ```
   If you end up needing items other than the standard actor / journal / scene, you can copy and paste one of the blocks and replace all mentions of Actor to i.e. Item, noting capitalization.
+See (https://gitlab.com/encounterlibrary/my-content-module/-/blob/main/module.json) for how to format the `type` field.

   - Find the `packFolders` array.
 Unfortunately, I cannot give you a line number, but it should be near the bottom of the json.
 Within it, find the section labeled like: `"name": "Expeditions"` and, after the `folders` array starts, add the following code between that line and the next, replacing all `location` with the appropriate name.
 Note the capitaliation:
   ```json